About Half Lashes

 Increasingly mink lashes are becoming less and less fashionable, and less and less in demand.
 Therefore we hope to see a day very soon, where all lash brands will refuse to manufacture or supply mink fur and other animal hair lashes.

 What looks can you create with half lashes?

 Using a half lash strip creates a more natural look than the full-on, more dramatic look of full lashes.
 It’s more about enhancing your natural assets than transforming the way you look.
 They provide a subtle kick to the outer corner of the eyes, accentuating your natural look in a less obvious way than with full lashes.

-They also give the wearer a cat’s eye, feline look, which is quite popular as it makes eyes look bigger and more intense while giving off a sultry attitude.
-Half lashes which flare out at the corner are particularly good for people with close-set eyes, as they elongate the eye shape, pulling attention away from the distance between the eyes and towards their edges.
+Outer corner lashes also give the wearer a cat’s eye, feline look, which is quite popular as it makes eyes look bigger and more intense while giving off a sultry attitude.
+Half lashes which flare out at the corner are particularly good for people with close-set eyes, as corner eyelashes elongate the eye shape, pulling attention away from the distance between the eyes and towards their edges.